bwNetFlow/bwnetflow_dosdetection/README.md

 training_time=<time the threshold container consumes flows to calculate the DoS threshold in seconds> (OPTIONAL; default: 86400) threshold_multiplier=<the multiplier that is applied to the max bandwidth calculated during the training time to build a buffer> (OPTIONAL; default: 2)
 ```
+# Grafana SSL Credentials

+Do not forget to create an priv key and ssl cert